 All our services are governed by very strict codes of conduct with regards to confidentiality.

-Alcohol and Drugs Support South West Scotland complies with the Data Protection Act 1998 and recognises that service users have a right to confidentiality.
+Alcohol and Drugs Support South West Scotland complies with the Data Protection Act 2018 and the General Data Protection Regulation [GDPR] 2018 and recognises that the people we support have a right to confidentiality.

 Information given to Alcohol and Drugs Support South West Scotland will only be used confidentially and only for the agreed purpose of the service.
 This information will only be shared with other agencies where the service user has given consent.